ThomasBittner1/KangarooDocumentation/docs/face/faceTweakerCtrls.md

+---
+title: Face Rigging with Kangaroo Builder
+description: Learn how to rig Faces with Kangaroo Builder (Maya)
+---

 Tweaker Ctrls are some extra ctrls on top of the main setup that animators can use to add some secondary behavior.
 ![Alt text](../images/faceTweakers_functions.jpg)